 This is done not only to know if how the patient responds to the nursing interventions but also to provide increased information for revising the plan of care as the status of the patient changes.
 The patient is an active participant in care as they are given the right to refuse or request interventions.
 On the other hand, the nurse is flexible and should be open to suggestions in changing patient and family priorities, but still committed to help promote health, reduce and eliminate, or prevent problems.

 6. Evaluation – It should be done continuously while care is being given and as the nurse evaluate progress from intermediate outcomes up to discharge outcomes.
-Evaluating is composed of documenting responses to interventions, evaluating effectiveness of interventions, evaluating outcome achievement, and reviewing nursing care plan.
+Evaluating is composed of documenting responses to interventions, evaluating the effectiveness of interventions, evaluating outcome achievement, and reviewing the nursing care plan.

 There are three alternatives when deciding how well an outcome was met: met, partially met, and not met.
 An outcome evaluation statement when written includes if met, partially met or not met and actual patient behavior as evidence.
 Example: